 Each finger has to hit several different keys.
 On the chart you can see the coloured marks: they show you which finger and which key correlate.

 You want to hit the E. Here’s your left middle finger in charge, which is in the basic position placed on the key D. Reach with your left middle finger to the E and return afterwards to the basic position on the D.

 The objective is to anchor the handling of the keyboard in your subconscious.
 Our subconscious helps us dealing with more or less complex actions within seconds, almost automatically.

-While hunting and pecking you need a certain level of consiousness (where’s the next key?).
+Hunting and pecking on the downside consumes unnecessary energy (where’s the next key?).
 However, the distinct finger-key-combinations help you to focus on the most important thing: the content.